This page is optimized for a taller screen.

 Meet the people who can help your organisation achieve your goals:

-Alexandra Nastase Head of the Technical Practices and Senior Adviser, Abt Associates, United Kingdom Alexandra Nastase brings more than 15 years of experience to lead a technical team that covers health, equity, climate change, governance, economic growth, and monitoring, evaluation, reporting, and learning.
+Alexandra Nastase Head of Technical Practices Alexandra Nastase brings more than 15 years of experience to lead a technical team that covers health, equity, climate change, governance, economic growth, and monitoring, evaluation, reporting, and learning.
 She has experience in design, implementation, and evaluation of large reform and technical assistance programs to improve government performance.
 She has worked on five continents with leaders at all government levels.
 Nastase has held leadership and senior advisory roles for multi-million technical assistance programs funded by such organizations as the World Bank, European Commission, Bill and Melinda Gates Foundation, Department for Foreign Affairs and Trade, United Nations Development Program, and Foreign, Commonwealth, and Development Office.
 Visit Alexandra’s full bio.

 Climate and Environment

-Jane Wilkinson Senior Adviser for Climate Change and Environment
+Jane Wilkinson Principal and Head of Climate Change and Environment Practice

 Jane Wilkinson is Abt in Britain’s Senior Adviser for Climate Change, leading a growing team and portfolio of work in climate mitigation and adaptation, climate equity, and nature-based solutions.
 A published author on the impacts of climate change in Commonwealth countries, she represents Abt in high-level climate change fora and discussions.
 She has 18 years of experience advising governments and organisations on strategies to implement climate action.
 Jane served as an Australian diplomat before joining the Australian Department of Climate Change, where she led policy and negotiation teams on climate finance, trade and carbon markets.
 She played a key role influencing the design of the climate finance framework, including the USD 100 billion climate finance goal and the Green Climate Fund.
 She led research programmes at the Climate Policy Initiative and co-founded the Global Innovation Lab for Climate Finance.
 Visit Jane’s full bio.

-Rosa Amboage Senior Advisor for Climate Change and Environment
+Rosa Amboage Senior Technical Adviser for Climate Change and Environment

 Rosa Amboage is senior advisor of climate & environment for Abt in Britain.
 She is an environmental economist with multisectoral expertise in nature-based solutions (NbS), land use policy, environmental markets, green finance, and natural resource management.
 Amboage leads Abt programme design and delivery in NbS, climate adaptation and resilience.
 She contributed to the UK’s post-Brexit agri-environmental policies and designed its first national scheme promoting a natural capital approach to economic and climate goals.
 Previously, she was the lead economist of the £640M GBP ($740M USD) Nature for Climate Fund, helping UK industries and communities realize net-zero ambitions.
 Visit Rosa’s full bio.

-Ian Lomas Head of the Economic Development Practice, Abt Britain Ian Lomas serves as Head of the Economic Development Practice within the Technical Practice.
+Ian Lomas Principal and Head of Economic Growth Practice Ian Lomas serves as Head of the Economic Development Practice within the Technical Practice.
 He is developing and delivering a corporate strategy for economic growth and governance and expanding our portfolio of economic growth-related projects.
 Lomas also will deliver on key economic growth project or consulting tasks.
 He has more than 25 years of professional experience, including in more than 20 years in the public policy and international development assistance field.
 He worked on numerous development programs around the world for organizations ranging from the Department for International Development to the U.S. Agency for International Development.
 View Ian’s full bio.

 Gender, Equity, Disability, and Social Inclusion (GEDSI)

-Leisa Gibson Senior Adviser for Equity and Localisation Leisa Gibson, Abt Britain's Senior Adviser for Equity and Localisation, has more than 18 years of international experience working for governments, the United Nations, and civil society organisations.
+Leisa Gibson Principal and Head of Gender, Equality, Disability, and Social Inclusion (GEDSI) and Localisation Leisa Gibson, Abt Britain's Senior Adviser for GEDSI and Localisation, has more than 18 years of international experience working for governments, the United Nations, and civil society organisations.
 Her expertise includes strategic and operational planning, program formulation and delivery, change management, coordination and partnerships, quality assurance, and targeted interventions.
 She works on such issues as disability, development, inclusive leadership, gender and gender-based violence (GBV) in humanitarian action, child marriage, women’s economic empowerment, and organisational capacity development.
 Visit Leisa’s full bio.

 Dr. Annemarie Reerink Senior Adviser Equity and Localisation